Trusted sources for registration and status card applications

 What is a trusted source

-A trusted source is a designated Indian Registration Administrator, organization or provincial, territorial or federal department that can help you complete an application for registration and a status card.
+A trusted source is a registration administrator, organization or provincial, territorial or federal department that has been designated to help you register under the Indian Act and get, renew or replace a status card.

 How a trusted source can help

-If you would like to apply for registration or a status card, a trusted source can help you complete an application.
+If you would like to apply for registration or a secure status card, a trusted source can help you complete and submit your application.

-If you have valid acceptable identification and submit your application through a trusted source, you don't need a guarantor.
+If you submit your application through a trusted source, you may not need a guarantor.

-These organizations also can help you apply for registration and a status card:
+These organizations have been designated to help you apply for registration and a secure status card:

 Alberta